UNIVERSE-HPC/course-material/high_performance_computing/supercomputing/01_intro.md

 A supercomputer is a computer with very high-level computational capacities, significantly surpassing a general-purpose computer such as a personal desktop or laptop.

-Clearly this is a moving target - today’s laptop would have been a supercomputer only a couple of decades ago - but no matter how fast today’s general-purpose computers are, there will always be a need for much more powerful machines.

 Supercomputers were first introduced in the 1960s by Seymour Roger Cray at Control Data Corporation (CDC), and have been used intensively in science and engineering ever since.
+Clearly the technology has improved since then - today’s laptop would have been a supercomputer only a couple of decades ago - but no matter how fast today’s general-purpose computers are, there will always be a need for much more powerful machines.
 To keep track of the state-of-the-art, the supercomputing community looks to the Top500 list, which ranks the fastest 500 supercomputers in the world every six months.
-We will look at this list in more detail in the next activity.

 ### Number crunching

 So why do we need supercomputers?
 Who uses them and what are they used for?
 We will see that their main application is in large-scale numerical computations, also called number-crunching.
 Of course, for simple calculations such as: